ItsCinnabar/ptpfl/README.md

 ## Filter Options

 These options can be specified in a comma separated list within a string.
-For example: `"source": "cam,ts,dvd-screener"`.
+For example: `"source": "cam,ts,dvd-screener"` or `"source": "cam"`.

 | Resolution | Codec | Container | Source |
 | --- | --- | --- | --- |